abkour/moonlight/src/demos/02_environment_mapping/README.md

 and the normal direction we can compute the reflected vector R with the built-in reflect function.
 Finally, given R we can sample the TextureCube object.

+#### Rendering the texture cube itself (cube mapping)

+This is done in the same as described above.
+However, we skip the reflection vector step, and simply use interpolated vertex position.